Lherrera094/Master_Thesis/README.md

 0.1.

-Codes developed to optimize the analysis of the [FAR3d](https://e-archivo.uc3m.es/bitstream/handle/10016/34630/Noninear_NF_2021.pdf?sequence=1) outputs.
+Codes developed to optimize the analysis of the [FAR3d](https://e-archivo.uc3m.es/bitstream/handle/10016/34630/Noninear_NF_2021.pdf?sequence=1) results.

 * **Automatization**: Contains the scripts to create the folders with the Input characteristics the user wish to study and launch FAR3d simulations in a much faster way.
 It was develop to be use in the cluster URANUS at Universidad Carlos III de Madrid.